junxit/us-congress-bills-115/metadata.md

 - 2017-03-30 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-03-30 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-03-30 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-04-11 — Referred to the Subcommittee on Water, Power and Oceans.
+- 2017-04-21 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2017-04-27 — Committee Consideration and Mark-up Session Held.
+- 2017-04-27 — Ordered to be Reported (Amended) by the Yeas and Nays: 19 - 17.
+- 2017-04-27 — Subcommittee on Water, Power and Oceans Discharged.
+- 2017-08-25 — Committee on the Judiciary discharged.
+- 2017-08-25 — Committee on the Judiciary discharged.
+- 2017-08-25 — Placed on the Union Calendar, Calendar No. 198.
+- 2017-08-25 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-278, Part I.
+- 2017-08-25 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-278, Part I.